 Chapter three of this study conforms to providing an explanation and justification of the methodology that has been adopted for the successful execution of this research.
 It includes information regarding the research philosophy adopted, the research approach, the methods of data collection, and data analysis, and justifications are provided to depict why it was necessary to adopt a philosophy or research approach.

 Since it has been stated that arsenic is a compound that can be found in soil, water, and air, the nightingale theory allows for a better understanding of the adverse health effects of arsenic in the food chain.
-The theory helps in comprehending the adverse effects of health effects by ensuring that one realizes that arsenic consumption needs to be controlled or it can lead to significant adverse effects on health.
+The theory helps comprehend the adverse effects on health effects by ensuring that one realizes that arsenic consumption needs to be controlled or it can lead to significant adverse effects on health.
 This allows for the development of appropriate recommendations where different methods and procedures can be employed to provide people with clean water, clean air, and safe amounts of arsenic ingestion into the body.

-Country | Area sq. mile | Population | Proportion of ground water |
+Country | Area sq. mile | Population | Proportion of groundwater |

 Denmark | 16,639 | 5,450,661 | 98% |